 Based in Kirribilli, on the edge of Sydney Harbour, Ensemble Theatre is committed to performing and presenting the best of international plays, well-loved classics and new Australian works.
 Each season we pride ourselves on delivering powerful, memorable and engaging live theatre of the highest standard.
 Founded in 1958, Ensemble Theatre is the longest continuously running professional theatre in Australia.

 Our mission at Ensemble Theatre is to create diverse, accessible live theatre of the highest quality that entertains, educates, enlightens and challenges.
+We create theatre for everyone.

 Ensemble Theatre aims to create diverse, accessible live theatre of the highest quality that entertains, educates, enlightens and challenges.
 Our productions appeal to a broad audience of all ages.
 Each year we present a season that includes the best new international plays alongside classics and brand new Australian works ranging from laugh-out-loud comedies to riveting dramas.
+We are theatre for everyone.
 Ensemble Theatre’s Artistic Director Mark Kilmurry writes: “Ensemble Theatre has always been a place to share stories and my aim is to continue this tradition while matching those stories with the best creative talent from our vibrant theatre scene.”

 A WORD FROM OUR ARTISTIC DIRECTOR